lab1092/blender-manual_ja/manual/modeling/meshes/primitives.rst

 =========

 An icosphere is a polyhedra sphere made up of triangles.
-The number of subdivisions and radius can be specified in the context panel in the :guilabel:`Tool Shelf` after the Icosphere is created.
+The number of subdivisions and radius can be specified in the context panel in the *Tool Shelf* after the Icosphere is created.
 Icospheres are normally used to achieve a more isotropical and economical layout of vertices than a UV sphere.